Battle of Hohenlinden: Background

 From April to July 1800, Moreau's army drove the Austrian army of Feldzeugmeister Pál Kray from the Rhine River to the Inn River with victories at Stockach, Messkirch, and Höchstädt.
 On 15 July, the combatants agreed to an armistice.
 Realizing that Kray was no longer up to the task, Emperor Francis II removed him from command.
 The Austrian chancellor Johann Amadeus von Thugut first offered Archduke Ferdinand Karl Joseph of Austria-Este and Archduke Joseph, Palatine of Hungary command of the army but both declined.
 Because his brother, the capable Feldmarschall Archduke Charles, Duke of Teschen, also refused the command, the emperor appointed another brother, the 18-year-old Archduke John.
-Clearly, the inexperienced youth could not cope with this enormous responsibility, so the emperor nominated Franz von Lauer as John's second-in-command and promoted him to Feldzeugmeister.
+The inexperienced youth could not cope with this enormous responsibility, so the emperor nominated Franz von Lauer as John's second-in-command and promoted him to Feldzeugmeister.
 John was directed to follow Lauer's instructions.
 To further complicate the clumsy command structure, the aggressive Oberst (Colonel) Franz von Weyrother was named John's chief of staff.

 The armistice was renewed in September but lapsed on 12 November.
 By this time, Weyrother had convinced John and Lauer to adopt an offensive posture.
 Weyrother's plan called for crushing the French left wing near Landshut and lunging south to cut Moreau's communications west of Munich.
 After a few days of marching, it became obvious that the Austrian army was too slow to execute such an ambitious plan.
-So Lauer convinced the archduke to convert the enterprise into a direct attack on Munich.
+Therefore, Lauer convinced the archduke to convert the enterprise into a direct attack on Munich.
 Even so, the sudden advance caught Moreau's somewhat scattered French forces by surprise and achieved local superiority.

 In the Battle of Ampfing on 1 December, the Austrians drove back part of General of Division Paul Grenier's Left Wing.
 The defeated French managed to inflict 3,000 casualties on the Austrians while only suffering 1,700 losses.
 Yet, when the Austrian leaders found that Grenier evacuated Haag in Oberbayern the next day, they became ecstatic.
 Archduke John and Weyrother overrode Lauer's cautious counsel and launched an all-out pursuit of an enemy they believed to be fleeing.
 However, Moreau decided to stand and fight, deploying his army in open ground near Hohenlinden.
 To approach his position, the Austro-Bavarians had to advance directly west through heavily wooded terrain.